 Patient and Family Advisory Councils: Frequently Asked Questions

-Q. What is the primary goal of these advisory councils?
+Q. What is the primary goal of the PFA Partnership program?

 A. To partner with patients and family members to improve the quality of care and services we provide and to improve the overall patient and family experience.
 We want to use the constructive input that only patients and family members can provide to help future patients experience even higher levels of satisfaction.